|1964 Model Year

 cars that I have documented the "H" head as the most common one used.
 The "J" head for some reason wasn't as common but is

-model year so either could be correct as long as the date codes match the vehicle.
+1964 model year so either could be correct as long as the date codes match the vehicle.
+Later production 1964 model year cars

 The 427 single 4V 410 hp engines used a low rise dual plane intake, part number C3AE-9424-F. On the 2 - 4V inducted 425 hp

-engines used a low rise dual plane intake part number, C3AE-9424-K. The "K" was hand stamped into the intake after casting.
+engines used a low rise dual plane intake part number, C3AE-9425-K. The "K" was hand stamped into the intake after casting.

 A dual point distributor part number C3AF-12127-AE was used for the 427 engines in 1964.

 The carb of choice for Ford high performance engines once again was a Holley.
-The C3AE-C was again used on the 1964 427/410
+The C3AE-B was again used on the 1964 427/410

 mechanism are removed from the rear carb.
 They also featured several other small improvements that made them one of the best